 Exposure Bias: -2 EV

-Why this example of a silhouette works
+Why this example of silhouette photography works

 Silhouette’s always come across as being mysterious and moody.
 They hide the full story, making them interesting.
 The photograph is also uncluttered, so the lonely tree really stands out against the golden sky.
 The glow effect seen to the right of the tree was created by the sun being positioned on that side of the scenery.